Resolution

 Ask for a draft

-Review the wording and mark changes in writing.
+Review the wording and mark changes in writing, ensuring it follows acas guidance.

 - 04

-Independent legal advice is required for settlement agreements.
+Independent legal advice is a legal requirement for any settlement agreement to be valid.

 Tax basics